Nicolas-ggd/go-notification/README.md

 # Notification Microservice
 This microservice is designed to handle system notifications using Go, NATS, and WebSocket.
 Clients can connect via WebSocket and receive notifications either for all users or for specific clients.

+go-notification is designed to be a helpful app, if you have system alert, notifications, so on... in your app that your users need to know, then this app is for you. go-notification automatically sorts all notifications according to their type, the notification with the highest priority will be sent to the user first before the rest of the notifications.
+The way you can communicate with the application is through NATS, and the application itself will communicate with the client using WebSocket

 ## Features
 - WebSocket Connectivity: It lets clients access the service over WebSocket.
 - Broadcast Notifications: Messages are sent to all connected clients.